jon94/orchestriongolangcontainer1/README.md

 # orchestriongolangcontainer1

-This currently works only if orchestrion is ran locally.
+- This currently works only if orchestrion is ran locally.
 Need to figure out how to do this via dockerfile
+  - This is resolved by adding orchestrion pin.
+This is however a bug that needs to be fixed - https://github.com/DataDog/orchestrion/issues/491

 ## Without //dd:span
 - Expected to capture the curl call + gorilla mux router